Shared Hosting, VPS, or Cloud Hosting: Here’s How to Choose the Right One For Your Website

 With virtual private server (VPS) hosting, users still share the same physical server space but the hosting provider installs a virtual layer on top of the server’s operating system.
 This layer separates the server into partitions and allows users to install their own operating systems and software.

 For example, if everyone turns their hot water taps on full blast, the entire complex will quickly run out.
-If all sites are using maximum bandwidth space, everyone will experience slowdown.
+In the same way, if all sites are using maximum bandwidth space, everyone will experience a slowdown.

 Cloud Hosting